Sigma Faucets Review & Rating Updated: 6/07/21

 - RSS Manufacturing also manufactures and sells the line of very good to excellent faucets.

 - At one time Precious Metal Finishes included three gold and two silver finishes, only two of the gold finishes are still available.

 According to an e-mail communication we received from a Sigma spokesperson, the company believes that the

 lifetimewarranty means the lifetime of the original purchaser and ends when the original buyer no longer owns the faucet.
 There is, however, not a single word in the warranty that supports this interpretation.

 - Per Magnuson-Moss, any ambiguous term contained in a warranty must be construed against the company giving the warranty and in favor of the consumer.
+The legal principle involved is Contra proferentem (Latin: "against [the] offeror").
 The stated purpose of the mandate is to discourage companies from using ambiguity to confuse and deceive consumers.
 This requirement gives courts little choice about how to resolve any ambiguity in a consumer warranty.
-In this instance, the "lifetime of the company" is probably not a reasonable interpretation, and "lifetime of the owner" not as benificial to the consumer as "lifetime of the faucet" which is the interpretation mot courts would probably give the term as used in the Sigma warranty.
+In this instance, the "lifetime of the company" is probably not a reasonable interpretation, and "lifetime of the owner" not as beneficial to the consumer as "lifetime of the faucet" which is the interpretation mot courts would probably give the term as used in the Sigma warranty.

 According to section 104(b)(4) of Magnuson-Moss, ( 15 U.S.C.
 2304(b)(4)), the duty of American Faucet and Coatings to honor its warranty extends to each person who is a consumer with respect to the faucet.
 Section 101(3), (15 U.S.C.
 2301(3)), defines a consumer as